kide-vm/kide/README.md

 The other half is classes, types, constant objects and a minimal run-time.
 This is what is Parfait is.

-Parfait has basic clases like string/array/hash, and also anything that is really needed to express code, ie Class/Type/Method/Block.
+Parfait has basic classes like string/array/hash, and also anything that is really needed to express code, ie Class/Type/Method/Block.

 Parfait is used at compile time, and the objects get serialised into the executable to make up, or make up the executable, and are thus available at run time.
 Currently the methods are not parsed yet, so do not exist at runtime yet.

-### Builtin
+### Macros

 There are a small number of methods that can not be coded in ruby.
 For example an integer addition, or a instance variable access.
-These methods exists in any compiler, and are called builtin here.
+These methods exists in any compiler, and are called macros here.

-Builtin methods are coded at the risc level with a dsl.
+Macros are coded at the slot_machine level with a dsl.
 Even though basically assembler, they are
 ([quite readable](https://github.com/ruby-x/rubyx/blob/2f07cc34f3f56c72d05c7d822f40fa6c15fd6a08/lib/risc/builtin/object.rb#L48))
 through the ruby magic.

-I am in the process of converting builtin to a simple language on top of SlotMachine,
-which i'm calling SlotLanguage.
-But this is wip.
+The Macros are found in lib/slot_machine/macro .

 ## Types and classes, static vs dynamic